 The same study found that the number of HTML requests has the greatest impact on Time to First Byte speeds on mobile.
-In other words, the more content that your visitor’s browser has to fetch from your server in order to populate the webpage, the slower it loads on mobile.
+In other words, the more content that your visitor’s browser has to fetch from your server to populate the webpage, the slower it loads on mobile.

 Factors that impact Fully Loaded page speeds

-When it comes to Fully Loaded page speeds, CDN usage, and HTML requests are still as important, but total page weight has the biggest impact on both mobile and desktop—by far.
+Regarding Fully Loaded page speeds, CDN usage, and HTML requests are still as important, but total page weight has the biggest impact on both mobile and desktop—by far.

-In fact, small pages (those with a light total page weight) load 486% faster than big pages (those with a heavy total page weight).
+Small pages (those with a light total page weight) load 486% faster than big pages (those with a heavy total page weight).